Hong Kong Visas for Employees

 Hong Kong has a special work permit scheme for hiring skilled foreign employees called Employment for Professionals.
 This article provides details about eligibility requirements, application procedure, processing timeline, and other relevant information about Employment for Professionals work permit scheme.

-Eligible applicants must have good educational qualifications and possess special skills, knowledge or experience of value to and not readily available in the Hong Kong.
+Eligible applicants must have good educational qualifications and possess special skills, knowledge or experience of value to and not readily available in the Hong Kong in order to obtain Hong Kong employment visa.

-There is no quota system limiting the number of work visas under this scheme.
+There is no quota system limiting the number of Hong Kong work visas under this scheme.
 Each application is assessed based on the qualifications of the applicant and the employing company.

 This type of work permit is normally issued for one year period initially and renewable thereafter.